Oxidation numbers

 the compound ammonium vanadate (V) in

 sulfuric acid.
-This compound has the formula NH4VO3contains vanadium ions in the +5
+This compound has the formula NH4VO3 and contains vanadium ions in the +5

-oxidation state.
-Now when it dissolves in the sulfuric acid it converts the vanadate (V) ions into the dioxovanadium (V) ions (VO2+) which
+oxidation state, now when it is dissolved in sulfuric acid the vanadate (V) ions are converted into the dioxovanadium ions (VO2+) which

 When this yellow solution is shaken with powdered zinc it is reduced